nitinkc/nitinkc.github.io/_posts/microservices/2023-11-16-junit-mockito-tests.md

 class MyClassTest {
 }
 ```
+{% gist nitinkc/331712fb268a8922178daee046c2d24f %}

 ### Integration Testing

+- **Annotations:**
-with `@SpringBootTest` & `@ExtendWith(SpringExtension.class)` with JUnit5
+  - Use `@SpringBootTest` and `@ExtendWith(SpringExtension.class)` with JUnit 5 for integration testing.
-    - When @SpringBootTest is used, it implicitly includes @ExtendWith(SpringExtension.class)
+  - When `@SpringBootTest` is applied, it implicitly includes `@ExtendWith(SpringExtension.class)`.

+- **Context Loading:**
+  - `@SpringBootTest` loads the full Spring application context.
+  - Enables Spring integration with JUnit 5, creating a testing environment with a fully configured Spring application context.

+- **JUnit 5 Compatibility:**
+  - Replaces the usage of `@RunWith(SpringRunner.class)` when utilizing JUnit 5.

+- **Testing Environment:**
+  - Tests the application as if it were running in a real environment.
+  - Suitable for end-to-end testing, ensuring that various components work together seamlessly.

+- **Code Coverage:**
+  - Offers higher code coverage as it exercises the entire application stack.

+- **Context Management:**
+  - Sets up the Spring context before test methods are executed and closes it afterward.

 If you are using both Spring and Mockito in the same test class
 ensure that you initialize Mockito annotations using `MockitoAnnotations.openMocks(this)` in the `@BeforeEach` method to
 correctly set up the mocks.
 {: .notice--info}
-{% gist nitinkc/90f1d2e8313a18608fe6fa4c9cac279a %}

-**Purpose**:

-- Loads the full Spring application context.
-- Enables Spring integration with JUnit 5.
-- Replaces `@RunWith(SpringRunner.class)` when using JUnit 5.
-- Tests the application as if it were running in a real environment.

- **Usage**:

-- Suitable for end-to-end testing and ensuring components work together.
-- Higher code coverage as it exercises the entire application stack.
-- Sets up the Spring context before test methods are executed and closes it afterward.
-- Used to create a testing environment with a fully configured Spring application context.

 ```java
 @SpringBootTest // Load the Spring Boot application context